Testing of Grangemouth Community Warning System -2.30pm, Wednesday 2nd Dec 2020

-The bi-annual testing of Grangemouth’s Community Warning System will take place on Wednesday 4th Dec at 2.30pm.
+The bi-annual testing of the Community Warning System in Grangemouth will take place on Wednesday 2nd December at 2.30pm.

-The system, operated by Grangemouth Industrial Complex’s Major Incident Control Committee (MICC), will broadcast warning tones and verbal instructions to the public to ensure they are aware of how to react in the unlikely event of a major toxic gas release in their local community.
+The system, operated by Grangemouth Industrial Complex’s Major Incident Control Committee (MICC), will broadcast warning tones and verbal instructions to the public to ensure they are aware of how to react in the unlikely event of an incident that requires them to take action.

-The test will involve activating all alarms situated at various locations in and around the Grangemouth Industrial Complex.
+The test will involve activating the network of alarms situated at various locations in and around the town’s Industrial Complex.

-Grangemouth residents and visitors will not be required to take any action when the system is activated at that time.
+Grangemouth residents and visitors will not be required to take any action when the system is activated at this time.

-In the unlikely event of an actual emergency taking place during the test, the transmission via the Community Warning System will clearly indicate such an event and the public should “Go in, Stay in and Tune in”.
+In the unlikely event of an incident taking place during the test, the transmission via the Community Warning System will clearly indicate such an event and the public should “Go in, Stay in and Tune in”.

-We encourage everyone in the Grangemouth community to ensure that they know what to do should an emergency happen.”
+We encourage everyone in the Grangemouth community to ensure that they know what to do should an incident occur.”

-MICC is comprised of representatives from Falkirk Council, Emergency Services and the operators of the various chemical manufacturing sites in Grangemouth.
+MICC is comprised of representatives from Falkirk Council, Emergency Services, and the operators of the various major industrial sites in Grangemouth.